Jaswanth0608/Customer_Churn_Prediction/README.md

 # Customer_Churn_Prediction
-Predicts whether a person will churn or not based on historical customer data.
+Predicts whether a person will churn or not based on historical customer data.<br>
 Link: https://customer-churn-prediction-rxpb.onrender.com